erlandrivero/MindForUPublic/DevDocs/7_Setting_Up_Analytics_With_DataFast.md

 ---

-With DataFast analytics properly set up, you'll be able to track user behavior, understand which marketing channels perform best, and make data-driven decisions to improve your FeNAgO application.
+With DataFast analytics properly set up, you'll be able to track user behavior, understand which marketing channels perform best, and make data-driven decisions to improve your MindForU application.